 AS OF FEBRUARY 2019, A CONFIRMATION TEST HAS SHOWED A 100% TRUE NEGATIVE IN EVERY CASE AT ANANDA WHEN SOMEONE HAS ASKED ME FOR HELP WITH OUR ORIGINAL PRODUCTS.
 BUT PLEASE KNOW IT IS POSSIBLE THAT THIS WON?T BE THE RESULT FOR EVERYONE.
 THC IS A CLINGY MOLECULE AND CAN BUILD UP IN YOUR SYSTEM OVER TIME.
 WE WILL PUBLISH UPDATES ON THIS IF ANYTHING CHANGES AND AS MORE RESEARCH BECOMES AVAILABLE.

-Again, everyone?s metabolism is different and medicines, liver, and kidney function all play roles in a positive or negative result.
-What kind of drug test is being administered is another factor.
-And dosage is yet another component in this risk assessment.
+Again, everyone’s metabolism is different, and medicines, liver, and kidney function all play roles in determining a positive or negative result.
+The type of drug test being administered is also a factor.
+Additionally, the dosage is yet another component in this risk assessment.

-Products that contain less than .3% THC and an array of other rare cannabinoids.
-Because of this, we CANNOT guarantee a negative drug test.
-If you are worried about passing a drug test for your employee or other reason, we do not recommend taking our products as there is a chance you will test positive.
-I
+“Our products contain less than 0.3% THC and also include an array of rare cannabinoids.
+However, due to this, we cannot guarantee a negative result on a drug test.
+If you are concerned about passing a drug test for employment or any other reason, we do not recommend taking our products.
+There is a possibility of testing positive for THC.”